APPLY NOW

 PRIVACY NOTICE

-“10,000 Interns Foundation (as it will be referred to in this privacy notice)”, “we”, “us” and “our” means The 10,000 Interns Foundation (a trading name of 10,000 Black Interns Foundation) and we are committed to respecting your privacy.
+“10,000 Interns Foundation (as it will be referred to in this privacy notice)”, “we”, “us” and “our” means The 10,000 Interns Foundation and we are committed to respecting your privacy.

 We are based in the UK and our operating address is Second Home, 68 Hanbury St, London E1 5JL.
 We are a charity entered onto the Register of Charities with the Registered Charity Number 1199061.